pwrzosek/AvoidedQPDecay/README.md

 # AvoidedQPDecay

 This is a collection of codes written around the topic of quasiparticle decay in systems with strong correlations.
-It is mostly the exact diagonalization (using Krylov space methods) of the _t-J_ Hamiltonian (or its anisotropic limit, _t-J<sub>z</sub>) for a half-filled system or for a system with a single hole (= half-filling - 1).
+It is mostly the exact diagonalization (using Krylov space methods) of the _t-J_ Hamiltonian (or its anisotropic _t-J<sub>z</sub>_ limit) for a half-filled system or for a system with a single hole (= half-filling - 1).
 Codes for calculations of particular observables (like ARPES spectra, 3-point spin-hole-spin correlation function, DOS, etc...) are also included.

 The main numerical results are collected in an article (under revision in SciPost Physics):
 [P. Wrzosek, A. Klosinski, Y. Wang, M. Berciu, C. E. Agrapidis, K. Wohlfeld, arXiv:2203.01846](https://arxiv.org/abs/2203.01846).